 http://socialfirms.org.uk/wp-cron.php?doing_wp_cron=1527085423.0355710983276367187500 The Lint Center for National Security Studies Awards 2018 International Association for Intelligence Education Scholarship to Jared Zimmerman.

-The Lint Center for National Security Studies, Inc., a non-profit organization focused on supporting the next generation of America’s National Security professionals through scholarship and mentoring opportunities, today announced the winner of the 2018 Army Staff Sgt.
-Richard S. Eaton Jr. Scholarship.
+The Lint Center for National Security Studies, a non-profit dedicated to fostering the educational development of the next generation of America’s Counterintelligence and National Security professionals through scholarship and mentoring opportunities, and the International Association for Intelligence Education (IAFIE), the leading international organization for Intelligence Education, today announced the 2018 International Association for Intelligence Education Scholarship award winner.

 The Lint Center for National Security Studies, Inc., founded in 2007, is a non-profit IRS 501 (c) (3) organization awards award merit-based scholarships and mentoring programs for students pursuing careers in national service with a particular focus on counterintelligence, military intelligence, national security and cross-cultural studies.
 The Center is Veteran and minority operated and managed.
 It awards scholarships semi-annually in both January and July.
 For more information, please visit http://www.lintcenter.org/.

 This press release was prepared by Lint Center Volunteer, Ben Oatis.